SwiftGGTeam/the-swift-programming-language-in-chinese/Sources/TSPL/TSPL.docc/LanguageGuide/BasicOperators.md

 # Basic Operators

-Perform assignment, arithmetic, comparison, and Boolean operations
+Perform assignment, arithmetic, comparison, and Boolean operations.

 An *operator* is a special symbol or phrase that you use to check, change, or combine values.